elabftw/elabdoc/doc/faq.rst

 The data is encrypted when travelling from your browser to the server with the highest quality encryption currently available (TLSv1.2 with modern ciphers).

-The passwords are not recoverable in case of a breach.
+The passwords are not recoverable in case of a breach and are hashed using state of the art algorithms.

 Only manually validated accounts can interact with the software.
 It is secure by default.